Read the committee members' biographies and registered interests.

-Dr Amanda Adler MD, PhD, FRCP
+Professor Amanda Adler MD, PhD, FRCP

 Dr Sanjeev Patel BM DM FRCP

 Sanjeev's clinical duties include acute intaking medicine and rheumatology services with a special interest in bone diseases.
-He is Chair of the Medicines Management Committee of the Trust and Chair of the Rheumatology Speciality Advisory Committee to the Royal College of Physicians.
+He is chair of the Medicines Management Committee of the Trust and chair of the Rheumatology Speciality Advisory Committee to the Royal College of Physicians.